bryceaskey/hy5-RNAseq/README.md

 Using your SFTP, download the gene expression count files that are saved in the "just-counts" subfolder of the "counts" directory you specified previously.
 For ease of downstream processing, these files should be saved in a folder by themselves.
 Also download the "gene-lengths.txt" file from the "counts" directory.
 And finally, download the ```DEG-analysis.R``` script, which is in the "R-scripts" subdirectory of "labmtg_20200709".

-Open the ```DEG-analysis.R``` script in RStudio, and make the following edits.
+Open the ```DEG-analysis.R``` script in RStudio, and make the following edits:

-On line 12, edit ```justCounts <- "..."``` to specify the directory which contains the gene expression count files.
+1) On line 12, edit ```justCounts <- "..."``` to specify the directory which contains the gene expression count files.

-On line 13, edit ```geneLengths <- "..."``` to specify the full path to the "gene-lengths.txt" file.
+2) On line 13, edit ```geneLengths <- "..."``` to specify the full path to the "gene-lengths.txt" file.

-On line 18, edit ```group=c(...))``` to specify which experimental group each sample belongs to.
+3) On line 18, edit ```group=c(...))``` to specify which experimental group each sample belongs to.
 Group identity should be indicated with a single integer.
 As R will read the gene expression count files in ascending numerical order, group identities should be listed to match this order.
 For example, say I'm processing the following files: SRR9313209-counts.txt, SRR9313210-counts.txt, SRR9313223-counts.txt, and SRR9313224-counts.txt.
 To reflect the experimental groups that these samples belong to, I would assign groups with the following command:
 ```
      group=c(1,1,2,2))
 ```

 The script is now ready to run!
 The script generates 2 outputs which should have special attention paid to them.